gabriel-guelfi/acmevita/README.md

 ## Installation Steps

 1. Download the project on your computer and unzip it under some folder.
 (Ex.: */foo/bar/acmevita*)
-2. Open up your terminal and navigate to this folder:
+2. Open up your terminal and navigate to its folder:
 ```shell
 cd /foo/bar/acmevita
 ```